| Confucianism Confucianism, major system of thought in China, developed

 of major historical events in feudal China from the 8th century

 BC to Confucius's death early in the 5th century BC.
+The Shih Shu (Four Books), compilations of the sayings of

 Confucius and Mencius and of commentaries by followers on